 Samsung’s latest additions to its A-series mid range lineup are the Galaxy A54 5G and the Galaxy A34 5G.
 Out of the two, the former is claimed to be the superior one in every aspect, be it power or optics.
-So we decided to test out how the cameras are on the Galaxy A54 5G and whether these can offer you the photo quality you deserve at a price point of Rs 38,999 for 8GB + 128GB.
+So we decided to test out how the cameras are on the Galaxy A54 5G and whether these Sensors can offer you the photo quality you deserve at a price point of Rs 38,999 for 8GB + 128GB.
 Here’s our camera review of the Galaxy A54 5G, where we dive in deep into the device’s camera performance in various scenarios.

-The Camera experience
+The Camera App experience

 The camera app on the Galaxy A54 5G is the standard Samsung one found on its other devices.
 Apart from the usual Photo, Video, Portrait and Night modes, you get a new ‘Fun’ mode.
 This mode uses various face filters from Snapchat, such as the Dog one, and is basically integrated within the camera app.
 You can even download more filters from the filter store.